https://img1.wsimg.com/isteam/videos/736Gnrl

 Biography

-Dr. Bernice Morrow, PhD, Pediatric Cardiology
+Bernice Morrow, PhD, Pediatric Cardiology

 Albert Einstein College of Medicine Professor, Department of Genetics